 'A circle of women may just be the most powerful force known to humanity.
 If you have one, embrace it.
 If you need one, seek it.
 If you find one, for the love of all that is good and holy, dive in.
 Hold on.
 Love it up.
 Get Naked.
 Let them see you.
 Let them hold you.
 Let your reluctant tears fall.
 Let yourself rise fierce and love gentle.
 You will be changed.
 The very fabric of your being will be altered by this, if you allow it.
-Please, please allow it.' ~ Jeanette LeBlanc
+Please, please allow it.'

-How Women's Circles Changed My Life
+How Circles Changed My Life

 I am not a natural feeler.
 I have always run from challenging emotions given half a chance and if left unchecked still catch myself trying to!
-Women's circles help me connect into how I am feeling, remind me how important it is to feel fully and offer the space to welcome and release challenging emotions.

 In these spaces I am able to show up unfiltered, untamed and in the complete truth of who I am in each and every moment.